tzhangchi/tzhangchi/README.md

 ### Hello World! 👋

 Hello!
-I'm [Terry Zhang](https://twitter.com/Terrychinaz), currently leading the charge as the founder of of [LlamaGen.Ai](https://llamagen.ai/), an innovative AI startup.
-My technological journey is driven by an unwavering passion for developing services that not only have a wide-reaching impact but also meaningfully touch the lives of billions.
+I’m [Terry Zhang](https://x.com/terryzhang101), founder of [LlamaGen.AI](https://llamagen.ai), where we’re transforming the future of digital creativity and storytelling with artificial intelligence.
+My journey has been driven by a commitment to developing impactful, accessible AI solutions that can meaningfully touch the lives of billions.

+Our Vision
+At LlamaGen.AI, we aim to blend human creativity with AI to craft immersive storytelling experiences.
+Our goal is to become the next interactive Pixar, breaking boundaries across animation, gaming, and video.
+We see a future where creating stories, comics, animations, and games is as intuitive as designing in PowerPoint.
+As content creation and marketing converge over the next decade, we’re leading the way by streamlining the creative process, fostering inclusivity, and pushing the industry forward.

+LlamaGen.AI is not just a company—it’s a movement empowering creators worldwide.
+We’re excited about the stories we’ll help bring to life, and if you share our vision, we’d love to connect!

+Our Culture
+We’re a flat, unified team transcending traditional roles across engineering, research, product, finance, and operations.
+Everyone at LlamaGen.AI is committed to doing what it takes to make our company and our customers successful.
+We believe a small, dedicated team with a collaborative culture can move faster and build more cohesive products than larger hierarchical organizations.
+We provide mentorship and support to help each team member grow with the company and achieve ambitious career goals.

 💬 Feel free to ask me about anything, especially AI, entrepreneurship, and open-source.
-I'm always keen to lend a hand or share insights. 📫 You can reach me on Twitter: [@TerryZhang](https://twitter.com/Terrychinaz);
+I'm always keen to lend a hand or share insights. 📫 You can reach me on Twitter: [@TerryZhang](https://x.com/terryzhang101);

 Connect with me on LinkedIn: https://www.linkedin.com/in/terryzhang-link/